swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 /// some additional useful operations as well. public protocol FloatingPoint: SignedArithmetic, Comparable {

-  /// An unsigned integer type that can represent any significand. associatedtype RawSignificand: UnsignedInteger
+  /// An unsigned integer type that can represent the significand of any value.
+  ///
+  /// The significand (http://en.wikipedia.org/wiki/Significand) is frequently
+  /// also called the "mantissa", but this terminology is slightly incorrect
+  /// (see the "Use of 'mantissa'" section on the linked Wikipedia page for
+  /// more details).
+"Significand" is the preferred terminology in IEEE 754. associatedtype RawSignificand: UnsignedInteger

   /// 2 for binary floating-point types, 10 for decimal.